swarnamohan/Sephora-Skincare-Product-Analysis/README.md

 # Sephora-Skincare-Product-Analysis
-Data Analysis of skincare treatment products from Sephora // Python, Excel, SQL, Tableau
+Data Analysis of skincare treatment products from Sephora // Python, Excel, SQL, Tableau, PPT

 The Sephora CFO is conducting an evaluation of Sephora's skincare treatment product lineup, aiming to optimize performance and customer satisfaction.
 This entails a price analysis across various brands and identifying underperforming brands for removal, making space for either already successful brands or newcomers.